StefanNienhuis/neural-rs/README.md

 If everything is working, play around with the hyperparameters (layers, epochs, learning rate etc...) a bit to see how this influences the accuracy.

 The digits dataset can also be replaced by the letters dataset, for a-z detection.
 The output layer should be of size 27, as the labels are indexed starting at 1.
 Output 0 can be ignored.

+## Credits

+A large part of the backpropagation algorithm is based on the video series [*Neural networks*](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) created by 3Blue1Brown and the book [*Neural Networks and Deep Learning*](http://neuralnetworksanddeeplearning.com/index.html) written by Michael Nielsen.